18F/join.tts.gsa.gov/pages/positions/template_new_position.md

 - **Competency 4:** Description
 - **TTS Core Values Alignment:** The ability to work with integrity, transparency and resiliency in civic minded or high impact environment.

-Your score will be used to place you in one of the 3 categories: Superior, Qualified, or Not Qualified.
+If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Superior, or Qualified).

 If your resume does not support your possession of the competencies listed above, we may lower your score, which could place you in a lower category.

 Within each category, veterans will receive selection priority over non-veterans if supported by appropriate documentation.

 <div class="paragraph"><p><br>
 <br></p></div>